Cisco N9300 Series Smart Switches FAQ

 Overview

-Cisco N9300 Series Smart Switch and Cisco Hypershield are two distinct products.
-The applicable Cisco Hypershield subscription must be purchased separately (when available) for Cisco N9300 Series Smart Switch.
-Cisco N9300 Series Smart Switch and Cisco Hypershield combined (network and security) represents both a compelling use case and value proposition, as well as a prime example of the power that is One Cisco.
+Cisco N9300 Series Smart Switches and Cisco Hypershield are two distinct products.
+The applicable Cisco Hypershield subscription must be purchased separately (when available) for Cisco N9300 Series Smart Switches.
+Cisco N9300 Series Smart Switches and Cisco Hypershield combined (network and security) represent both a compelling use case and value proposition, as well as a prime example of the power that is One Cisco.
+Security is now fused directly into the network, and customers have a seamless way to protect their infrastructure without compromising performance.

-Note: For any of the products and features described in this FAQ document that are not currently available, they remain in varying stages of development and will be offered on a when-and-if-available basis.
+Note: Any of the products and features described in this FAQ document that are not currently available are in varying stages of development and will be offered on a when-and-if-available basis.
 The delivery timeline of any future products and features is subject to change at the sole discretion of Cisco, and Cisco will have no liability for delay in the delivery or failure to deliver any of the products or features set forth in this document.

 Q. What is the Cisco N9300 Series Smart Switch?